Yaz

 Yaz comes in blister strips of 28 pills.
 Each blister strip contains 24 pale pink pills and 4 white pills.
 The 24 pink pills are the hormones, and the 4 white pills are 'placebo' pills.

-Each of the four rows of seven pills should be marked with the days of the week, to help you keep track.
+Each of the 4 rows of 7 pills should be marked with the days of the week, to help you keep track.
 Take the tablets in order, swallowing one whole with water at the same time every day.
 Yaz pills can be taken with or without food.

-Once you have finished a full monthly cycle of the pale pink pills, you should take a white pill daily for four days.
-During this time, you should have your 'period' as usual.
-You should still be protected during this time if you have taken all your tablets correctly.
-After you have taken all four white pills, begin with the next blister pack of pale pink pills.
+Once you have finished a full monthly cycle of the pale pink pills, you should take a white pill daily for 4 days.
+During this time, your 'period' should occur as usual.
+If you have taken all your tablets correctly, you are still protected as usual during those days.
+After you have taken all 4 white pills, begin with the next blister pack of pale pink pills.
 There should be no gap between pale pink and white pills.

-If you take Yaz on the first day of your period (day one of your menstrual cycle), you are instantly protected from pregnancy.
-If you start it later, you should use a condom for the first 7 days.
-If you are switching from another form of contraception (the IUD, injection, implant or another pill) you should also use a condom throughout the first week of taking Yaz.
+If you take Yaz in the first 5 days of your period (and therefore in the first 5 days of your menstrual cycle), you are instantly protected from pregnancy.
+In case you start it later, you should use a condom for the first 7 days.
+When switching from another form of contraception (the IUD, injection, implant or another pill) you should also use a condom throughout the first week of taking Yaz.

 If you miss a single pill and realise within 24 hours of the time you were supposed to take it, take it straight away and continue with your pill strip – you should still be protected.
 If you miss more than one pill or realise more than 24 hours later, consult your patient leaflet for more information.